 Dig up your dandelion roots in the Spring or Autumn.
 Cut off the leaves and any root hairs.
 Rinse the roots well in running water and use an old toothbrush to get any earth out of the crevices.

-Snap any long pieces with your fingers and put into a pestle and mortar.
+Snap any long pieces with your fingers and put into a blender or a pestle and mortar.
 Or in my case, a Pyrex glass bowl and use the end of a wooden rolling pin!
 Crush until you have a rough powder resembling coffee.
 If you’ve picked a lot of roots you might want to use a coffee grinder.
 I tend to find that it works out as one dandelion per cup of dandelion coffee.

 Although you can tell its not ‘coffee coffee’ it is surprisingly nice, and not at all bitter like chichory.
 Although Arabica still has the No. 1 spot in my books I would rather drink this than instant coffee any day.
 I like it in the evening when I feel like a hot coffee but don’t want the caffeine.
 Dandelion coffee is my decaf of choice!